-In this article, we study the complexity of Morse type problems in terms of parameterized complexity.
-Following Downey and Fellows [23], an NP-complete problem is called fixed-parameter tractable (FPT) with respect to a parameter $k \in \mathbb{N}$, if for every input with parameter less or equal to k, the problem can be solved in $O(f(k) \cdot n^{O(1)})$ time, where f is an arbitrary function independent of the problem size n.
+In this article, we study the complexity of discrete Morse theory type problems in terms of parameterized complexity.
+Following Downey and Fellows [32], an NP-complete problem is called fixed-parameter tractable (FPT) with respect to a parameter $k \in \mathbb{N}$, if for every input with parameter less than or equal to k, the problem can be solved in $O(f(k) \cdot n^{O(1)})$ time, where f is an arbitrary function independent of the problem size n.
 For NP-complete but fixed-parameter tractable problems, we can look for classes of inputs for which fast algorithms exist, and identify which aspects of the problem make it difficult to solve.
 Note that the significance of an FPT result strongly depends on whether the parameter is (i) small for large classes of interesting problem instances and (ii) easy to compute.
+In addition, the choice of parameter is further limited by classical results in complexity theory.
+For instance, if the erasability problem for 3-manifolds were FPT in the Betti numbers of the input, this would yield a polynomial time algorithm to decide collapsibility of homology spheres which is unlikely to exist, given the hardness result for arbitrary 3-complexes due to [17].

-In order to also classify fixed-parameter intractable NP-complete problems, Downey and Fellows [23] propose a family of complexity classes called the W-hierarchy: $FPT \subseteq W[1] \subseteq W[2] \subseteq \cdots \subseteq W[P] \subseteq XP$.
+In order to classify fixed-parameter intractable NP-complete problems, Downey and Fellows [32] propose a family of complexity classes called the W-hierarchy:

+$$FPT \subseteq W[1] \subseteq W[2] \subseteq \cdots \subseteq W[P] \subseteq XP$$ .

 The base problems in each class of the W-hierarchy are versions of satisfiability problems with increasing logical depth as parameter.
-Class W[P] contains the satisfiability problems with unbounded logical depth.
+Problems in W[P] are at most as hard to solve as P-CIRCUIT SAT [32], which asks: given a circuit C of size p(n) with $k \log n$ inputs, fixing k, does C have a satisfying assignment?
 The rightmost complexity class XP of the W-hierarchy contains all problems which can be solved in $O(n^k)$ time where k is the parameter of the problem.

 Here, we use the notion of the W-hierarchy in a geometric setting.
-More precisely, we determine the hardness of Morse type problems using the mathematically rigid framework of the W-hierarchy.
+More precisely, we determine the hardness of Morse type problems using the mathematically framework of the W-hierarchy.
 Our first main result shows that the erasability problem is W[P]-complete (Theorems 3 and 4), where the parameter is the natural parameter - the number of cells that have to be removed.
-In other words, we prove that the erasability problem is fixed-parameter intractable in this parameter.
+In other words, we prove that the erasability problem is fixed-parameter intractable in this parameter, meaning that there cannot exist an algorithm which runs in time $O(f(k) \cdot n^{O(1)})$ on input with natural parameter $\leq k$, for any computable functions f.
 From a discrete Morse theory point of view, this reflects the intuition that reaching optimality in Morse matchings requires a global (at least topological) context.
 In this way, we also show that the W-hierarchy as a purely complexity theoretical tool can be used in a very natural way to answer questions in the field of computational topology.
-Although there are many results about the computational complexity of topological problems [14, 20, 25, 40, 50], to the authors' knowledge, erasability is the first purely geometric problem shown to be W[P]-complete.
+Although there are many results about the computational complexity of topological problems [21, 29, 34, 49, 60], to the authors' knowledge, erasability is the first purely geometric problem shown to be W[P]-complete.